Significant Accounting Policies

 j) Investments:

 Investments are classified into current and long-term investments.
 Current investments are stated at lower of cost and fair value.
 Long-term investments are stated at cost.
-A provision for diminution is made to recognize a decline, other than temporary, in the value of long-term investments.
+A provision for diminution is made to recognise a decline, other than temporary, in the value of long-term investments.

 k) Employee benefits: